CS157A-Team18/CS157A-Team18/Team 18 Project Requirement Document.md

 + Security && Reliability
     - User data will be protected by credentials.
-    - On top of credentials, two-factor authentication shall be enabled.
-This prevents an attacker from gaining access to a user's account should the account be compromised.
-Additionally, user passwords shall be encrypted with 256-bit AES.
+    - User passwords shall be encrypted with 256-bit AES.
 Should an attacker gain access to the database, the users' passwords will not be compromised.
     - For access control, only the creators of the website shall have the ability to manage the database and edit the site.
 Users shall only have the ability to navigate the website.
     - The website should be running with no errors.
 All errors should be handled by throwing exceptions.
     - The website server should be down in a small period of time during the maintenance.